UCDavisLibrary/spa-router-middleware/README.md

    * Setup SPA app routes
    */
   spaMiddleware({
+    // pass the express app
+    app,

-    app: app, // pass the express app htmlFile : path.join(assetsDir, 'index.html'), // pass the file you want to use isRoot : true, // are we serving from host root (/)? appRoutes : config.appRoutes, // array of root paths.  ie appRoutes = ['foo', 'bar'] to server /foo/* /bar/* getConfig : async (req, res, next) => {
+    // pass the file you want to use htmlFile : path.join(assetsDir, 'index.html'),

+    // are we serving from host root (/)? isRoot : true,

+    // array of root paths.  ie appRoutes = ['foo', 'bar'] to server /foo/* /bar/* appRoutes : config.appRoutes,

+    // options for express.static(dir, opts)
+    static : {
+      dir : assetsDir
+      // opts : {}  // additional opts for express.static
+    },

+    // do you want to manually handle 404 for requests to unknown resources
+    // this lets you render your own 404 page using the index.html enable404 : false,

+    getConfig : async (req, res, next) => {
       let user;
       if( req.session.user ) {